 For this phase, assess whether the employees have accomplished the learning goals established.
 This is the part where tests and exams can be given to evaluate if the training has improved their performance.

-Some training programs are intended to change employee behavior, habits, or their general attitude.
+Some training programs are intended to change employee behavior, habits, or general attitude.
 Quantifying this requires a longer period of time, including several exams at various stages after the training.

 Team managers can be assigned to assist in evaluating behavioral changes throughout the company.